From tried-and-true tricks to plastic surgery, discover the myriad of ways to looking well rested

 These easy, quick-to-do beauty hacks will help.

-- Chilled tea bags – Put a couple of used tea bags in the fridge or freezer long enough to chill them thoroughly.
+- Chill tea bags.
+Put a couple of used tea bags in the fridge or freezer long enough to chill them thoroughly.
 Place them over your eyes (before applying makeup, obviously) and let them sit for 2-3 minutes.
 This is especially good for puffiness and it’s a good way to grab a couple extra winks before getting the kids out of bed.

-- Cold milk – No time to chill tea bags?
+- Apply cold milk.
+No time to chill tea bags?
 Just moisten a cotton ball with cold milk straight from the fridge and dab on under-eye circles.
 Voila, puffiness and dark circles gone together.

-- A good concealer – Cosmetic companies offer a great number of options formulated with soothing ingredients like chamomile and vitamin E. The trick is careful application.
+- Use a good concealer.
+Cosmetic companies offer a great number of options formulated with soothing ingredients like chamomile and vitamin E. The trick is careful application.
 Don’t apply them directly on dark circles.
 That only accentuates them.
 On dark circles, smooth on a thin layer of concealer with a yellow undertone to counteract redness.
-Dab the concealer just underneath.
+Dab the concealer just underneath the area.
 Use your ring finger to massage the area and blend gently.
 Set with a powdered mineral makeup for longer lasting coverage.

-- Talk to your doctor about allergies – “Dark circles can be made to look worse for allergy sufferers or for those who are tired,” says New York-based plastic surgery Dr. Monica Tadros.
+- Talk to your doctor about allergies.
+“Dark circles can be made to look worse for allergy sufferers or for those who are tired,” says New York-based plastic surgery Dr. Monica Tadros.
 “It’s smart to see if allergies are the culprit behind what is commonly termed ‘allergic shiners.’
 These can sometimes mimic the purplish hue of a faint bruise.”
-An antihistamine recommend by your physician or pharmacist might help provide some relief.
+An antihistamine recommended by your physician or pharmacist might help provide some relief.

 When chilled tea bags and even a solid night of sleep aren’t keeping dark circles at bay, it may be time for different tactics.
 Start with consulting a medical professional.